oracle/nosql-node-sdk/README.md

 The SDK can collect client-side request statistics using the StatsControl API.
 Stats collection is disabled by default.

+StatsControl records completed SDK operations in memory for a configured time interval.
+At the end of each interval, it generates a JSON-compatible snapshot that can be logged with the `Client stats|` prefix and delivered to an optional `statsHandler`.
+The interval counters are then cleared and collection continues for the next interval.
+Collection intervals are aligned to wall-clock boundaries from the top of the hour, so the first reported interval may be shorter than the configured interval.

+Each snapshot identifies the client and interval and contains statistics grouped by request type, such as Get, Put, Query, and Table.
+Request statistics include HTTP request and error counts, retry counts and delays, authentication and throttling retries, rate-limit delay, request latency, request size, and result size.
+Connection statistics contain the minimum, average, and maximum active connection counts.
+The ALL profile also provides per-query execution details.

 Enable it in the client configuration:

 ```js